ahmed-zekri/google_image_search_downloader/readme.md

 python google_image_search_downloader.py
 ```

+Or execute directly the script if you installed python launcher

 ### Releases

 You can go to the release section in order to download the latest version directly from an executable (Windows only)